OZI-Project/docs/api/ozi_build.rst

 ``meson-python-option-name``
 """"""""""""""""""""""""""""

-The name of the :term:`meson options` that is used in the meson build definition to set the python installation when using `python.find_installation() <http://mesonbuild.com/Python-module.html#find_installation>`_.
+The name of the :term:`meson options` that is used in the :term:`meson build definition` to set the python installation when using `python.find_installation() <http://mesonbuild.com/Python-module.html#find_installation>`_.

 ``module``
 """"""""""

-The name of the module, will use the meson project name if not specified
+The name of the module, will use the meson project name if not specified.

 ``pkg-info-file``
 """""""""""""""""